-Blackshield's conclusion is that in the decisions in the years analysed, Sir Edward McTiernan 'emerges as strongly anti-conservative.4 He qualifies this epithet, pointing out that it can only have a 'relative meaning' in scalogram analysis in the narrow universe of seven high Court judges.
-Many doubts are voiced about the limitations of the type of analysis offered by Blackshield.
-5 But as an organisation of commonly voiced impressions in the legal profession, it will come as no surprise to most Australian lawyers, observers of the High Court scene, that Sir Edward McTiernan, 40 years after his appointment, was judged to be still, in reasoned legal decision-making, tending towards determinations sympathetic to the injured worker, the criminal accused and the road accident victim, and unsympathetic to efforts directed at reducing beneficial government regulation of the economy or firm and decisive action by government officials.
+Blackshield's conclusion is that in the decisions in the years analysed, Sir Edward McTiernan 'emerges as strongly anti-conservative'.15 He qualifies this epithet, pointing out that it can only have a 'relative meaning' in scalogram analysis in the 'narrow universe of seven High Court Judges'.
+Many doubts are voiced about the limitations of the type of analysis offered by Blackshield.16 But as an organisation of commonly voiced impressions in the legal profession, it will come as no surprise to most Australian lawyers, observers of the High Court scene, that Sir Edward McTiernan, 40 years after his appointment, was judged to be still, in reasoned legal decision-making, as tending towards determinations sympathetic to the injured worker; the criminal accused and the road accident victim, and unsympathetic to efforts directed at reducing beneficial government regulation of the economy or firm and decisive action by government officials.
 There are, of course, exceptions to this pattern of 'voting'.
-For example, he is not the least favourable of the Justices to the taxpayer in disputes with the Income Tax Commissioner.
-Justices

-Menzies and Owen outflanked him in that regard.
+For example, he is not the least favourable of the Justices to the taxpayer in disputes with the Income Tax Commissioner.17 Justices Menzies and Owen outflank him in this regard.
 But the impressions that probably exist about the general predispositions of Sir Edward McTiernan in the performance of his judicial functions, seem to be borne out by Blackshield's analysis.

 In the memoir of Sir Edward's early career which follows, clues are offered as to how these predispositions formed in the reign of Queen Victoria and how they were reinforced in his early life as a politician and barrister representing Labor interests.
-Whilst true to his oath of judicial impartiality and independence, Sir Edward McTiernan also remained faithful during his judicial service to his origins and to those social forces which moulded his view of the world.
+Whilst true to his oath of judicial impartiality and independence, Sir Edward McTiernan also remained faithful to his origins.